I’m pretty sure everyone has heard of Amazon Prime.

 Amazon purchased the platform in 2014 and in 2016 Twitch Prime was born.

 Twitch Prime was a way for Amazon Prime members to connect their two accounts and get special benefits.

 Each month you could get special add-on content called “Game Loot”, discounts on paid games, and probably most importantly: a free subscription to a streamer.

-In July 2020, Amazon re-branded Twitch Prime as Prime Gaming but still maintaining the perks of being an Amazon Prime member.
+In July 2020, Amazon re-branded Twitch Prime as Prime Gaming but still maintained the perks of being an Amazon Prime member.

-Now, you have actually get free games as well!
+Now, you have actually got free games as well!

-First, you get a newsletter containing personalized parenting tips discounts based on your family’s details.
+First, you get a newsletter containing personalized parenting tips and discounts based on your family’s details.

 You also get a Welcome Box for expecting parents containing items for them and the baby.

 If you set up a baby registry on Amazon, you get another discount.